 To summarize, companies evolve through a number of steps when adopting AI/ML/DL models.
 In this article, we discussed the challenges that companies experience in the second step where the company deploys the first ML/DL models in non-critical parts of products, solutions and services.
 The main challenges are concerned with assembling labeled data sets of sufficient quality and quantity as well as the skills of engineers to improve under-performing models.
 These challenges may cause a significant training-serving skew when models get deployed.

 Machine and deep learning are innovative technologies that can provide incredible results and benefits.
 The purpose of this article was to outline the inherent challenges in order to help companies adopt ML/DL solutions while avoiding the traps outlined above.
+Good luck!

-This article was originally published on janbosch.com
+The article was originally published on janbosch.com